• Skip to primary navigation

 Every annual service should include a rigorous safety and maintenance inspection.
 It’s essential this is carried out by a highly skilled Porsche technician who knows the likely wear characteristics of your GT3 and can identify issues of concern at an early stage.
 A thorough inspection should reveal maintenance items that have been influenced by track driving or by local environmental conditions.

-Porsche 911 GT3 Maintenance Recommendations – 991
+Porsche 911 GT3 991 Scheduled Maintenance Recommendations

-Annual Maintenance or Every 6K Miles:
+Annual Maintenance or Every 6K Miles

 • Vehicle Inspection